-The Bank operates in the Polish mortgage market, which is subject to growing competition resulting from such market's continuous development.
+The Bank operates in the Polish mortgage market which is subject to growing competition resulting from such market's continuous development.
 As at the date of this Base Prospectus, there are five mortgage banks operating in Poland (i.e. the Bank, mBank Hipoteczny S.A., Pekao Bank Hipoteczny S.A., ING Bank Hipoteczny S.A. and Millennium Bank Hipoteczny S.A.).
+In addition, Santander Bank Polska S.A. applied for permission to establish a mortgage bank; however, this process was suspended in 2020.
 Competition in the covered bonds market, both from Polish and international issuers, may have a negative impact on the value of covered bond issuances planned by the Bank and thus on the Bank's ability to finance its lending activity or the costs of such financing.
 Growing competition could adversely affect the Bank's financial performance and its ability to perform its obligations under the Covered Bonds.